 About Glenn Biggs

-Known for his dedication and service to the community, Glenn Biggs was a prominent figure whose leadership influenced economic development across San Antonio.
-When he was diagnosed with Alzheimer’s disease, he and his family struggled to find comprehensive care.
-This search led him to approach UT Health San Antonio President William L. Henrich, M.D., MACP, and many other community leaders to address the need for a comprehensive center dedicated to understanding Alzheimer’s disease.
-His vision of a center to transform care and advance discovery became what is today known as the Glenn Biggs Institute for Alzheimer’s and Neurodegenerative Diseases at UT Health San Antonio.
+Glenn Biggs was a prominent figure whose leadership influenced economic development across San Antonio, Texas.
+When he was diagnosed with Alzheimer’s, he and his family struggled to find comprehensive dementia care.
+This search led him to approach UT Health San Antonio and many other community leaders to address the need for a comprehensive center dedicated to understanding Alzheimer’s.

 “UT Health San Antonio has the passion and vision.
 Because of the inspiration from Glenn Biggs, Dr. Henrich had a grand vision that also matched what I wanted to do.
 The grandness of this vision makes our likelihood for success greater.”

-Sudha Seshadri, M.D., D.M., founding director of the Glenn Biggs Institute for Alzheimer’s & Neurodegenerative Diseases
+Sudha Seshadri, M.D., D.M., director of the Glenn Biggs Institute for Alzheimer’s & Neurodegenerative Diseases